bairblog/bairblog.github.io/_posts/2017-06-01-learning-to-reason-with-neural-module-networks.md

 <img src="{{site.url}}/assets/nmns/layout1.jpg">
 </p>

 <p>A different question might involve a different series of steps.
-If we ask “how
+If we ask "how
-many things are the same size as the ball?”, we might have something like:</p>
+many things are the same size as the ball?", we might have something like:</p>

 <p style="text-align:center;">
 <img src="{{site.url}}/assets/nmns/layout2.jpg">
 </p>

-<p>Basic operations like “compare size” are shared between questions, but they get
+<p>Basic operations like "compare size" are shared between questions, but they
-used in different ways.
+get used in different ways.
 The key idea behind NMNs is to make this sharing
 explicit: we use two different network structures to answer the two questions above, but we share weights between pieces of networks that involve the same basic operations:</p>